S. Korea police raid medical association office over walkout

 Around half of the surgeries scheduled at 15 major hospitals have been cancelled since last week, according to the health ministry.

-Seoul's police confirmed that it raided the Korean Medical Association (KMA) on Friday.
+Police in Seoul confirmed a raid on the Korean Medical Association (KMA) on Friday.

-In response to the Thursday deadline and initiation of a police probe, the KMA slammed the government for "intimidation tactics" and accused it of turning the country into a "totalitarian state".
+The health ministry also posted on its website the back-to-work orders for 13 trainee doctors, leaving their licence numbers and parts of their names visible.

+"We would like to inform you that refusing to comply with the order to commence work without justifiable reasons may result in disciplinary action and criminal prosecution," the order said.

-Doctors say the plan will hurt the quality of service and medical education, but proponents say medics are mainly concerned the changes could erode their salaries and social status.
+Doctors fear the reform will erode the quality of service and medical education, but proponents accuse medics of trying to safeguard their salaries and social status.

+Junior doctors argue that the healthcare system's over-reliance on trainees is unreasonable and unfair.

+Polling shows up to 75 percent of the public support the reforms.

+With legislative elections in April, and Yoon's party looking to win back a parliamentary majority, the government is unlikely to compromise quickly, analysts said.

+The KMA has accused the government of using "intimidation tactics" to try to force doctors back to work, and said it was turning the country into a "totalitarian state".

-The KMA said its members will hold a rally in Seoul on Sunday, with local reports saying around 25,000 expected to join.
+The medical association will hold a rally in Seoul on Sunday, with local reports saying around 25,000 people are expected to join.

 cdl/lb